-CSR Limited has sold another piece of its soon-to-close PGH Bricks plant in Horsley Park to an industrial developer – for $84.3 million.
+CSR Limited has sold another piece of its soon-to-close PGH Bricks plant in Horsley Park – for $84.3 million.

-The diversified group is anticipating a $48m pre-tax profit in the financial year ending March 2024 disposing of the remediated 8.6 hectares to an as-yet-undisclosed North American entity.
+The diversified group is anticipating a $48m pre-tax profit in the financial year ending March 2024 disposing of the remediated 8.6 hectares to data centre investor Digital Realty.

 It is the third part of 327-335 Burley Road offloaded since 2018.